Ranthalion/LevelUp/README.md

 php artisan migrate

 ** I also had a problem with composer and php working with PHP 5 on Windows 10.
 It worked after upgrading to PHP7...
-** Windows 10 seems to have some bug with downloading files using vagrant
+** Windows 10 seems to have some bug with downloading files using vagrant.
+It was due to Curl not having VC++ distributables installed. https://www.microsoft.com/en-us/download/details.aspx?id=48145